 Ratings on WordPress.org

-We are currently working on a plugin for .org and hope to release it very soon.
+We are currently working on a plugin for self-hosted WordPress sites and hope to release it very soon.
 In the meantime, check out WP-PostRatings.